heptarch/heptarch.github.io/drafts/quine.md

 p = \lambda y.
 Q(\ulcorner p \urcorner, y)
 $$

 where the RHS is fancy notation for the function left over when we saturate the first argument.
-A quine is just the case where $Q(x, y) = x$, i.e. we project onto the first argument and ignore $y$ altogether, giving a program such that
+A quine is just the case where $Q(x, y) = x$, i.e. we project onto the first argument and ignore $y$ altogether, giving a partial recursive function $q$ such that

 $$
 q(y) = \ulcorner q \urcorner,